kutyadog/ai_notebooks/README.md

 ### 🌉 Base Model Chat Bridge
 **[2025-04_BaseModel-Chat-Bridge.ipynb](https://github.com/kutyadog/ai_notebooks/blob/main/showcase/2025-04_BaseModel-Chat-Bridge.ipynb)**
-Proof-of-concept for bridging base models with chat interactions using an instruct model as an "interpreter" to reformat user questions for specialized base models.
-Demonstrates how to enable conversational use of non-chat-optimized models like Cisco's Foundation-Sec-8B.
+Proof-of-concept for attempting to use an instruct model as a 'bridge' or 'interpreter' between base model and user by reformating user questions for specialized base models.

 **Key Features:**
 - Base-to-instruct model architecture